Subject area: History

 You will also choose from a range of specialist courses, allowing you either to focus on a specific aspect of history or to continue with a broad curriculum.

-The courses on offer are diverse and vary each year but current courses cover subjects as broad as the French Revolution, the Third Reich, gender in the Middle Ages, the American Civil War, and Chinese economic history since the Opium War.
+The courses on offer are diverse and vary each year but previously courses have covered subjects as diverse as the French Revolution, the Third Reich, gender in the Middle Ages, the American Civil War, and Chinese economic history since the Opium War.

-Again, courses available do change each year but current subjects include the Italian Renaissance, the Vietnam War, the Scottish Enlightenment, and Gandhi.
+Courses available can change each year but previously have included the Italian Renaissance, the Vietnam War, the Scottish Enlightenment, and Gandhi.

 You will also engage in independent research to produce a dissertation on a topic substantially of your own devising.